Last updated: September 2024

-As an online business owner with a digital marketing background, I have used (or tried to use) Pinterest for marketing for over 10 years.
+As an online business owner with a digital marketing background, I have utilized Pinterest for marketing for over 10 years.

-Pinterest has changed a lot for marketers in that time, so in this article, I’m sharing the best up-to-date practices and pinning strategies I’ve learned, and that I’m using right now.
+Pinterest has changed a lot for businesses and bloggers in that time, so in this article, I’m sharing the best up-to-date practices and pinning strategies I’ve learned, and that I’m using right now.
 See the date above for when this article was last updated!

 What Is Pinterest?